macnetic/faust/CONTRIBUTING.md

 In order to contribute there are two alternatives:

-1. If you have an Inria account or are a member for the FAµST Gitlab project please fork the project (a button is provided on the Gitlab frontpage of the project).
+1. If you have an Inria account or are a member for the FAµST Gitlab project please fork the project (a button is provided on the Gitlab front-page of the project).
 Then do a Merge Request.
 If you are member of the project you might also directly push your branch (giving a meaningful name) and do your merge request for this branch.